Grow with Indeed Flex: Future-proofing your career

 Career plans don’t fit with a squiggly career.
 A Financial Times article explored the idea that we should all plan for at least five careers in our lifetime, and that as work is becoming more temporary for everyone, reinvention is both rational and essential.

 Career experts Helen Tupper and Sarah Ellis say it best in their book, The Squiggly Career; “Our careers are becoming multi-directional as we move back and forth, in and out of organizations and professions.
-Progressive organizations recognize that people leave jobs for a variety of reasons, from career advancement and broadening experiences to working in another geography or starting their own business”
+Progressive organizations recognize that people leave jobs for a variety of reasons, from career advancement and broadening experiences to working in another geography or starting their own business.”

 Future possibilities is about spotting the chances for us to find ways we can experience more.
 Ways in which we can try new things, learn new things, and collect a wide variety of valuable experiences that make up a great career.